A force to be reckoned with...

 competent local captains run boat trips there these days.

-You can alternatively see it from land by driving to the end of the road (1 hour from the hotel) and walking seven miles each way.
+You can alternatively see it from land by driving to the end of the road (one hour from the hotel) and walking seven miles each way.
 Check tide tables first to ensure there is something to see as it can look very quiet.